KayOnline/passion/README.md

 passion
 =======

-a project use spring mvc with jpa
+a project use spring mvc with jpa.